ydkb/ydkb.github.io/help/en/features/ledmap.md

 > [!ydda] ATTENTION when in bluetooth mode
 > - In bluetooth mode，The Num, Caps, and Scroll Lock indicators are not synchronous with the OS status in Bluetooth mode.
 > - In bluetooth mode, They just toggle on or off when pressed.
 They are synchronous in USB mode.
 > - If one indicator is out of sync, you can use Shift + KEY, such as Shift + Capslock.
-In this way CapsLock will take effect but its indicator won't change.
+In this way CapsLock will take effect but its indicator won't change (because the first key is not CapsLock).
 > - Reasonable use of this in bluetooth mode to reverse the indicator light, such as turning off the numlock light when numlock is on and light on when it is off, which can save power.